 - Remove doors, drawers, and hardware.
 This eliminates the need to tape around them.
 It’s a good idea to label them for later re-installation.

 - Clean surfaces.
 Use a cleaner like trisodium phosphate (TSP) to remove built-up dirt, grease, and grime from the surfaces.

 - Repair damage.
-If there are any dents or deep grooves or scratches, fill them with wood filler and smooth it out with a putty knife.
-Allow to completely dry.
+If there are any dents or deep grooves, or scratches, fill them with wood filler and smooth them out with a putty knife.
+Allow drying completely.

 - Cover surrounding areas.
 Use painter’s tape around cabinets to avoid getting paint on countertops, floors, appliances, and other adjoining surfaces.

 - Sand the surface.
 Use medium-grit sandpaper to smooth out the cabinet surfaces.